djdeepblue/Tunnel-Vision-Attack-Guard/README.md

 # Tunnel-Vision-Attack-Guard
 A script to detect suspicious DHCP options that might indicate a Tunnel Vision Attack

-# TunnelVisionAttack-ChooseWifiAdapter

-A script to detect suspicious DHCP options that might indicate a Tunnel Vision Attack.

 ## Description

 This script captures DHCP packets on a specified network interface and checks for suspicious DHCP options that could be indicative of a Tunnel Vision Attack.